 Matthew Rossi is a partner in Mayer Brown's Washington DC office and co-leader of the firm’s Securities Litigation & Enforcement practice.
-His practice focuses on all aspects of securities regulatory enforcement defense with particular emphasis on representing investment advisers, broker-dealers, private funds, registered investment companies and their affiliates in SEC, FINRA and state securities inspections, investigations and enforcement actions.
-He also routinely counsels clients on compliance matters.
+His practice focuses on all aspects of securities regulatory enforcement defense with particular emphasis on representing investment advisers, broker-dealers, private funds, registered investment companies and their affiliates in SEC examinations, investigations and enforcement actions.
+He also routinely represents clients before FINRA and counsels clients on compliance matters.

 Before joining Mayer Brown, Matthew worked in the United States Securities and Exchange Commission’s (SEC) Enforcement Division, where he served most recently in the position of Assistant Chief Litigation Counsel.
 In this role, he primarily investigated and litigated violations of the federal securities laws by investment advisers, broker-dealers, large financial institutions and others.

 Matthew also served as Senior Counsel in the SEC’s Asset Management Unit (AMU), a specialized unit within the SEC’s Enforcement Division that investigates misconduct by investment advisers, private funds and registered investment companies.